 67. Tax Preparation.

-If you have already got the qualifications and love what you do already, this can be a no-money-down investment into your next side hustle.
-Helping people and small businesses with their tax prep, while not all that exciting, is very necessary though to have the IRS off their back.
+If you already have got the qualifications and love what you do already, this can be a no-money-down investment into your next side hustle.
+Helping people and small businesses with their tax prep, while not all that exciting, is very necessary though to have the IRS off their backs.

 This tax preparation course on Udemy will give you the confidence to prepare taxes yourself once you’re done.
 Depending on the form you’re preparing to submit can influence how much you can charge.
 On average, freelance tax accountants are charging around $200 per return.

 Find other ways you can make money once tax season is over to keep making money year-round.

 Just Answer is a place for people to go and ask questions to experts in their field.
 It’s good if you have high-level skills in law, medicine, engineering, finance, and more.
 You’ll need to show you are properly qualified and certified to apply, but according to their website, you could make anywhere from $2000 – $7000 per month.

 You can choose the hours you want to work, and it’s all done remotely.
 There are no fees to get started, and you’re already using skills you’ve got to make a difference in people’s lives and bring value.